harsha-hl/KnowledgeGraph/README.md

 ## Statistics

-- Queries like Which type of product was bought by the retailer and in which month can be answered using the statistics query.
+- Queries like which type of product was bought by the retailer and in which month can be answered using the statistics query.
 - Product specifications can be used for filtering of data.
 - An example present below shows the result of querying which type of product was sold in the monsoon and spring seasons and in which months specifically.
 - Bar graphs shows how much of each type is sold monthwise.